KaustubhPatil02/lets-chat-app/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

+To start the chats of the registered users you will have to start 2 development mode. ie. //localhost:3000 & //localhost:3001

+You can also do this by hosting your website with a domain name.
 The page will reload when you make changes.\
 You may also see any lint errors in the console.